-Silver sulfate is the colorless ionic compound mainly used in silver plating of articles.
+Silver sulfate is the colourless ionic compound mainly used in silver plating of articles.
 Silver sulfate when exposed to natural air or light it darkens and forms a light black layer.
-It is an odorless chemical compound that is minimally soluble in water.
+It is an odourless chemical compound that is minimally soluble in water.

 |Chemical formula||Ag2SO4 or Ag2O4S|

 |Boiling point||1,085 °C|

 Silver Sulfate structural formula is as shown in the figure below.
 Silver sulfate is formed when sulfuric acid reacts with silver nitrate.
 During the reaction, Ag+ ion is formed and hence 2 equivalent silver ions will give rise to a neutral salt along with 1 equivalent sulfate ion.

 Subscribe to BYJU’S to know more about various chemical compounds.